 Although many individuals can feel depressed for short periods of time, depression is a persistent feeling of sadness or a lack of interest.
 People who struggle with depression may feel apathetic, and they may stop enjoying their favorite hobbies or pastimes.
 When someone is clinically depressed, they may not be able to find joy in any area of life.
 Many people generalize depression to be a lingering feeling of sadness, but depression can include many specific symptoms, such as:

-• Physical discomforts like back pain or recurring headaches (Irritable Bowel Syndrome is linked
+- Physical discomforts like back pain or recurring headaches (Irritable Bowel Syndrome is linked to Depression)

 Not every individual will experience symptoms of depression in the same way.
 These unique variances may include several of the symptoms listed above, which may range in severity from one person to another.
 In order to be officially diagnosed with depression, an individual must experience symptoms consecutively for at least two weeks.